cja1/tubenoise/README.md

 tubenoise - Sound &amp; Vibration Recorder

 This code creates a basic sound and vibration recorder for iPhones.
+It was created to monitor the sound / vibration levels from London Underground trains.

 Sounds are measured using the iPhone microphone and both the sound amplitude and the actual sound are recorded.